Table of Contents

 1. Electron Gun Assembly

-After leaving the electron gun, the electron beam passes through two pairs of “Electrostatic deflection plates”. voltages applied to one pair of plates move the beam vertically up and down & the voltage applied to the other pair of plates move the beam horizontally from left to right & vice versa.
+After leaving the electron gun, the electron beam passes through two pairs of electrostatic deflection plates.
+Voltages applied to one pair of plates move the beam vertically up and down and the voltage applied to the other pair of plates moves the beam horizontally from left to right and vice versa.

 2. Deflection Plate Assembly